sunpile01/Rust-Interpreter/Functional-requirements.md

 - True or False does not have the standard 1 and 0 values but are rather just true or false.
 - The interpreter does not process the next tokens after an error is encountered.
 - Doing the operations: head, length, empty and tail should not remove the original list
+- I added a main menu instead of having to start the program in different modes by chosing repl, file, or just use the interpreter right away.
+Only difference here is that you can not use enter for input with multiple lines from the main menu.
+Thats why I added filemode so the input can be read from a file instead.